Top Bar

 • Grade(s): 10, 11, 12

 In this course, students discover the varied ways in which the photographer/filmmaker can approach and interpret their own ideas, messages, and stories through photographic/film imagery through photographic/film and writing assignments.
 Students entering the Advanced Program should have a strong technical and conceptual foundation and define a body of work on which they plan to focus.
 Students develop and refine their work through a sequence of unique critique-centric and technical seminars while benefitting from the mentorship of a faculty advisor; studio workshops focused on digital literacy will aid students in more advanced editing and digital manipulation.
 The Advanced Program emphasizes the role of critique in the creative process; students are actively pushed to challenge and expand their established relationship with photography with the simultaneous support of the community.
-The program culminates in a student exhibition.
+The program culminates in a student exhibition, showcasing student growth and a fully realized portfolio of compelling visual narratives.

 Metal Arts 1